NotShivain/Github-Visualizer/README.md

 # GitHub Visualizer

 > **Built with [Endee](https://endee.io) — a high-performance vector database.**
 > This project was built as a demonstration of Endee's capabilities as a vector store for a production AI pipeline.
 Endee is used as the sole vector database for storing and retrieving code and documentation embeddings across the entire multi-agent system.
-See [Why Endee](#-why-endee) for details.

 ---